Our Local Partners

 Carol Marlow [email protected]

-Partner Overview: The Experience Works Program provides services to job seekers who are at least 55 years old and are determined eligible for the Senior Community Employment Program.
+Partner Overview: The Goodwill Senior Service Employment Program provides services to job seekers who are at least 55 years old and are determined eligible for the Senior Community Employment Program.
 Job seekers may receive a training wage while receiving services including individual assessment and employment counseling.
 The training wage continues throughout the development of an Individual Employment Plan, job placement, job counseling, and follow-up services.
 Participants needing to upgrade or acquire skills may be placed in public or private non-profit organizations where they receive training and assistance in transitioning to private sector jobs.
-The training wage is paid by the Experience Works program.
-Those customers lacking entry-level skills may also be eligible for short-term On-the-Job Training contracts with The Experience Works programs paying 50% of the training wage.
-Contact the Call Center at 866-976-5939 for more information.
+The training wage is paid by the Goodwill Senior program.
+Those customers lacking entry-level skills may also be eligible for short-term On-the-Job Training contracts with the Goodwill Senior programs paying 50% of the training wage.

 P.O.
 Box 10,000